ibm-cloud-docs/hs-crypto/pkcs11-best-practices.md

 ### 1. Create a custom role for operating keys
 {: #create-key-operator}

-This role is used to generate and manage keys in the PKCS #11 keystores.
-However, this role does not have permissions to manage PKCS #11 keystores.
+This role is used to generate and manage keys in the Enterprise PKCS #11 (EP11) keystores.
+However, this role does not have permissions to manage EP11 keystores.

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Access (IAM)**, and select **Roles**.
 2. Click **Create**.